haneure/atelier/README.md

 ## Livekit
 We also need the API Key for Livekit, Livekit is the services that leverage streaming capabilities for our application.
 It uses RTMP (Real-Time Messaging Protocol) / WHIP protocols for Ingesting streams.
-1. Create an account and go to settings.
-Choose add a new key and you should get the values for the `API_KEY`, `API_SECRET` and `WEBSOCKET_URL`.
-For the URL, the path is the same, you just need to change `wss` to `https` for the websocket and the normal url.
+1. Create an account on https://livekit.io and go to the settings.

+2. Choose `add a new key`, you can fill the description if you want.
+Now, you should get the values for the `API_KEY`, `API_SECRET` and `WEBSOCKET_URL`.
+For the URL and Websocket URL, the rest of the path is the same, you just need to change `wss://` for the websocket and to `https://` for the normal url.
 Just like this:
 ```
 LIVEKIT_API_KEY=
 LIVEKIT_API_SECRET=